hihumanzone/chatuihzh/README.md

 # Chat With GPT Models

-This website allows users to chat with GPT + Claude Models.
-Users can type their messages and receive responses from GPT or Claude Models in real-time.
+This website allows users to chat with GPT.
+Users can type their messages and receive responses from GPY in real-time.

 ![Chatbot UI](./ss1.png)
 ![Chatbot UI: Settings](./ss2.png)